 Picture-taking is permitted.

-And just when you thought this couldn't get any cooler…
+And just when you thought this tiger sanctuary near Dallas couldn’t get any cooler…

 You can spend the night at CARE Tiger Sanctuary (adults only.)
 Does a luxurious room towering 16 feet above tiger and lion enclosures sound good to you.
 The only acceptable answer is YASSSS.